Welcome to the Ninth Summer School on Statistical Methods for Linguistics and Psychology, 25-29 August 2025

 an applied Bayesian workflow that includes exploratory data analysis,

-model fitting, and model checking using simulation.
+model fitting, and model checking using prior and posterior predictive checks.

 Prerequisites: